lisabardelli/robot_wars/README.md

 2. is initial_direction a valid direction? is within ['W', 'E', 'S', 'N']? is capitalized?

 instruction:
- 1. is initial_direction a valid direction? is within ['W', 'E', 'S', 'N']? is capitalized?
+ 1. is instruction a valid direction? is within ['W', 'E', 'S', 'N']? is capitalized?

 #### Implementation of point 3 (Thinking of how to move and rotate the robot):
 - How to rotate right (change directions)